winsofttutorials/social-media-dashboard-with-theme-switcher-master/README.md

 ## Acknowledgments

-Specials thanks to @Avinash and to my Mum for her constant motivations and aslo to everyone who has or is about to attempt this.
+Specials thanks to @Avinash and to my Mum for her constant motivations and also to everyone who has or is about to attempt this.